Key facts

 Want the skills to unlock new opportunities in your creative industry?

 Electives units provide lots of practical experience, including industry-relevant creative projects that challenge you to apply theoretical frameworks in teams and as an individual.
-You can also get hands-on in our professional standard facilities, including TV broadcast studios, dance and drama studios, a professional photographic light studio, visual arts and design studios and dedicated gallery spaces.
+You can also get hands-on in our professional standard facilities, including TV broadcast studios, dance and theatre studios, a professional photographic light studio, visual arts and design studios and dedicated gallery spaces.

 While there are many exciting career pathways for graduates, there are also opportunities for further study upon successful completion of the course.
-If you want to continue building your creative expertise, you can articulate into Deakin’s Master of Creative Arts
+If you want to continue building your creative expertise, you can articulate into Deakin’s Master of Creative Arts.

 Award granted